Reviewable/Reviewable/enterprise/config.md

 ##### File uploads

 Destination for file attachments in comments.
-The file types and sizes will be checked by Reviewable; as of this writing, only images up to 10MB in size are allowed.
+The file types and sizes will be checked by Reviewable; as of this writing, only images up to 10MB in size and videos up to 100MB in size are allowed.

 * `REVIEWABLE_UPLOADS_PROVIDER`: One of the following values, or leave empty to disable file uploads.
   * `local`: Store files on a local volume.
 You also need to set `REVIEWABLE_USER_CONTENT_PATH` as an absolute path to a directory on a shared persistent volume with read/write access.
 The files will be served from `$REVIEWABLE_HOST_URL/usercontent`.